ionic-team/ionic-site/docs/angularjs/utils/platform/index.md

 ## ionic.Platform.device()

 Returns information about the device.
 This information will only be available after the platform is ready.
-Remember the `org.apache.cordova.device` plugin must be installed, and this method will not provide any information when not in Cordova, or the device plugin ins't installed.
+Remember the `org.apache.cordova.device` plugin must be installed, and this method will not provide any information when not in Cordova, or the device plugin isn't installed.

 - __device.model__: Get the device's model name.
 - __device.platform__: Get the device's operating system name.